alexandrefc/cklicky/resources/markdown/policy.md

 Policy
 1. What personal information do we collect from the people that visit our blog, website?

-When ordering or registering on our website, as appropriate, you may be asked to enter your full name, Company name, Company address, Company Tax Id, email address, preferred currency.
+When ordering or registering on our website, as appropriate, you may be asked to enter your full name, Company name, Company address, Company Tax Id, email address, preferred currency, age, gender.

 2. When do we collect information?